Particular/docs.particular.net/Content/NServiceBus/getting-started---publish-subscribe-communication.md

 <!--
 title: "Getting Started - Publish/Subscribe Communication Using ServiceMatrix v1.0"
 tags: ""
-summary: "<p>NOTE: this article relates to ServiceMatrix v1.0 (NServiceBus Studio) and NServiceBus 3.x</p>
+summary: "NOTE: this article relates to ServiceMatrix v1.0 (NServiceBus Studio) and NServiceBus 3.x" -->
-"
--->

 NOTE: this article relates to ServiceMatrix v1.0 (NServiceBus Studio) and NServiceBus 3.x